-A doctor in economics and accredited to supervise research, I am currently research director at the INRA (National Institute for Agronomic Research),
+A doctor in economics and accredited to supervise research, I am currently 1st class research professor at the INRA (National Institute for Agronomic Research),

-It has in recent years become more multi-disciplinary and focused increasingly on questions related to land use planning and sustainable development processes.
-I have published many articles
+It has in recent years become more multi-disciplinary and focused increasingly on questions related to land use planning and territorial development processes.

 and a few books

-, mostly on issues related to space and coordination between people or groups of people.
+mostly on issues related to space and coordination between people or groups of people.

 My research currently focuses on the analysis of proximity relations